keymanapp/keyman/windows/src/desktop/README.md

 # insthelp - insthelp.exe

-Builds a executable to install the help system - insthelp.exe.
+Builds a helper executable to do various installation tasks - insthelp.exe.

 # kmbrowserhost - kmbrowserhost.exe

-This creates a web browser to test keyboard designs - kmbrowserhost.exe is the chromium embedded framework (CEF) host process executable.
+kmbrowserhost.exe is the chromium embedded framework (CEF) host process executable.
 CEF uses a multi-process model and subprocesses are hosted in kmbrowserhost.exe.

 # kmconfig

-Used for keyman configuration.
+Used for configuration of advanced Keyman settings.
 Configuration can be imported from a json file or exported to a json file.
 Individual settings can be set.

 # kmshell - Kmshell.exe